hypertidy/svgplotr/README.md

 Timing Comparison
 -----------------

 `svgplotr` is considerably faster than `svglite`, but speed differences depend on numbers of edges plotted.
-The following code quantifies the time taken to plot lines by `svglite` in comparison to `svgplotr` as a function of `n`.
+The following code quantifies the time taken to plot both lines and points by `svglite` in comparison to `svgplotr` as a function of `n`.

 ``` r
 require (svglite)